-Pinus peuce, first described in 1847 by August Heinrich Rudolf Grisebach (1814–1879), is commonly known as Macedonian pine; as well as Бяла мура, Молика in the Bulgarian and Serbian language, as Βαλκανικό πεύκο in Greek, sosna Balkanskaya in Russian, Mazedonische kiefer in German, pin des Balcans in French, and as pino dei Balcani in Italian.
+Pinus peuce, as described in 1846 by August Heinrich Rudolf Grisebach (1814–1879), in Spicilegium florae rumelicae et bithynicae, 2nd edition; is commonly known as Macedonian pine; as well as Бяла мура or Молика (byala mura or molika) in the Macedonian, Bulgarian and Serbian languages, as Βαλκανικό πεύκο (valkanikó péfko) in Greek, сосна Балканская (sosna Balkanskaya) in Russian, Mazedonische kiefer in German, pin des Balcans in French, and as pino dei Balcani in Italian.
 The species name, peuce, is derived from the Greek work for "pine."

 Ethnobotany.
 This is one of the most valuable conifer species in the Balkan Peninsula.
 Its durable wood is highly valued in construction, furniture production, wood-carving and cooperage.
 The tree is also exceptionally good at adapting to severe mountain climate conditions, which makes it a valuable species for afforestation on high terrain for protection against erosion.
 The local population use P. peuce resin to cure wounds, pectoral, skin and stomach diseases, varicose veins and other illnesses.

 Macedonian pine is also a popular ornamental tree in parks and large gardens, giving reliable steady though not fast growth on a wide range of sites.
 It is very tolerant of severe winter cold, hardy down to at least -50°F (-45°C), and also of wind exposure.
 It is locally naturalized the Punkaharju of eastern Finland.